AlainParadis/designschool/_topics/cook-book.md

       - Type hierarchy
     - Paper mockup
   - There will be weekly milestones.
 You'll do as Dave Bromley does in his courses.
 See each student each week to check-off that they've done that week's work.
-  - You critique their design decistions -- guide them.
+  - You critique their design decisions -- guide them.
+  - This is a big project, but grading at the end of the semester should not be too bad, since you'll be checking in all semester.

   ## Software Skills

+  ### General

+  - Proper project file management
+    - File naming
+    - Versioning
+    - File organization
+  -

   ### InDesign